tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 served with the contents of the file $BASEDIR/public_html/subdir/foo.html .

-This can be useful to serve a javascript application which provides a prettier front-end to the rest of the Tahoe webapi.
+This can be useful to serve a javascript application which provides a prettier front-end to the rest of the Tahoe web-API.

 Safety and security issues -- names vs. URIs